 When Does the Film "X-Men: Apocalypse" (2016) Take Place?

-"X-Men: Apocalypse" is a historical fiction superhero film written by Simon Kinberg with Michael Dougherty, Dan Harris, and Bryan Singer [adapting "X-Factor" #24-#25 (1987) by Louise Simonson] and released in a public theater May 9th, 2016.
-(Wide release was May 18th, 2016.)
+"X-Men: Apocalypse" is a historical fiction superhero film written by Simon Kinberg with Michael Dougherty, Dan Harris, and Bryan Singer [adapting "X-Factor" #24-#25 (1987) by Louise Simonson] that released May 18th, 2016.
+So when is "X-Men: Apocalypse" set?

 It takes place on an alternate timeline of the fictional Marvel Cinematic Universe in the year: